DoviniJ/GxEprs/README.md

 * y$risk.values[,"IID"] : individual IDs of the target dataset
 * y$risk.values[,"Risk.Values] : estimated risk values of the target dataset

 Note: It is recommended to fit both regular and permuted models and obtain the summary of both fitted models (using ```summary_regular_quantitative("Qpt.txt", "Qct.txt", add_score = q, gxe_score = r, Model = 4)``` and ```summary_permuted_quantitative("Qpt.txt", "Qct.txt", iterations = 1000, add_score = q, gxe_score = r)```), if you choose to fit 'PRS_gxe x E' interaction component (i.e. novel proposed model, Model 4) when generating risk scores.
 If the 'PRS_gxe x E' term is significant in Model 4, and insignificant in Model 4* (permuted p value), consider that the 'PRS_gxe x E' interaction component is actually insignificant (always give priority to the p value obtained from the permuted model).
+See Figure 3 in Jayasinghe et. al.

 See the topic summary_regular_quantitative (page 21) in manual.pdf for examples.